Australian marine parks: 2012 marine parks

-In 2012, the Australian government under Labor/Kevin Rudd revealed plans to create the world's largest marine reserve network, made up of five main zones in offshore waters surrounding every state and territory.
+In 2012, the Australian government under Labor/Julia Gillard revealed plans to create the world's largest marine reserve network, made up of five main zones in offshore waters surrounding every state and territory.
 The number of marine reserves off the Australian coast would increase from 27 to 60 and would cover 3,100,000 km2 of ocean including the entire Coral Sea.

 The plans were met with criticism by commercial and recreational fishers, for being too restrictive, and by environment groups for skirting areas of potential oil and gas prospectively, and that just a small amount of the total area completely off-limits fishing.

 Suspension and review

 In the lead-up to the 2013 Australian federal election, the Liberal–National Coalition opposition led by Tony Abbott pledged to stop the expansion of marine protection parks announced during Labor's tenure.
 Following the election of the Abbott government in September, the reserves announced in 2012 were re-proclaimed new Commonwealth marine reserves, invalidating the management plans and exclusion zones before they came into effect the following year on 1 July 2014.
 As such, the suspension left the reserves as "paper parks" with no effective protection measures.

 A review into the 40 Commonwealth Marine Reserves that were announced in 2012 began in September 2014.
 This included the reserves of the South-west, North-west, North, Temperate East and Coral Sea marine regions.

 The results of the review were released in September 2016, which recommended zoning changes to 26 of 40 reserves and reductions to the area available to mining, while reducing the impact on commercial fisheries.
 A later release of draft management plans showed further reductions in no-take zones, including six of the largest marine parks that had the area of their Marine National Park Zones (IUCN II) reduced by between 42% and 73%.

 The new management plans for the 40 marine parks came into effect on 1 July 2018, bringing all marine parks under protection.